Peter Cacchione

 In 1936, New York City voters amended the City Charter to implement the proportional representation system for council elections beginning with the 1937 election cycle.
 Cacchione ran that year losing by a slim margin of only 300 votes.
 He ran again in 1939 but was thrown off the ballot along with all the other communist candidates on procedural technicalities.
 He was finally elected for the first time in 1941 and re-elected in 1943 and 1945; the last time receiving the full quota of 74,000 votes.
-Cacchione served until his sudden death from a heart attack in 1947 after attending a meeting of the City Council.

 Immediately after his election in 1941, Councilman Hugh Quinn, Democrat of Queens, announced that he would challenge Cacchione's right to sit on the Council pursuant to the Devaney Law.
-Other Council members opined that they preferred him to openly disseminate his political doctrines on the council rather than to do so through "underground channels".

-Despite Cacchione's political affiliation, he was genuinely popular and well-liked by his fellow councilmen.
+Other Council members opined that they preferred him to openly disseminate his political doctrines on the council rather than to do so through "underground channels."
+Despite Cacchione's political affiliation, he came to be genuinely popular and well-liked by his fellow councilmen.

+Personal life and death

 Cacchione was an attorney by trade and married to his wife Dorothy with one son, Bernard, born in 1940.

+On November 6, 1947, Cacchione died of a sudden heart attack at his home in Brooklyn.
+He had returned from a council meeting earlier that day.
+His death prompted condolences from mayor William O'Dwyer, fellow councilman Eugene P. Connolly, and the Communist Party itself.

+Succession controversy

+Under New York City law, council vacancies had to be filled by a member of the same political party as the previous officeholder, but when the Communist Party nominated Si Gerson, who had been Cacchione's campaign manager, the council refused on the grounds that the CPUSA was not legally a political party.
+Instead, the seat was left vacant, and a special election was held the following year.
+Although Gerson received the nominations of the Communist and American Labor parties (earning 18,000 votes on the former ballot line and 132,000 votes on the latter), he came in third place with 15% of the vote, behind Republican Jacob P. Lefkowitz and Democrat Jack Kranis, the victor.